iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 Vertical migration can be implemented as either diel or ontogenetic vertical migration.
 Both use probabilities of being in depth ranges either at a certain time, i.e. night or day, or in depth ranges defined by their ontogenetic stage (e.g. for ichthyoplankton these would be preflexion, flexion, or postflexion).
 Ontogenetic stages are specific by lengths of time in seconds, which are given gaussian distributions over the population.
 The vertical position was changed by applying a probability distribution function to determine which depth the larvae moved too.
 For diel vertical migration this probability distribution function was applied one hour before sunset or sunrise using an approximation calculated from the larvae position.

-### Pelagic larval duration & settlement competency

-### Orientated horizontal swimming

 The horizontal swimming speed is calculated using known critical swimming speeds, the *in situ* swimming potential and the swimming endurance of the larvae at postflexion.
 The speed is added to both the *u* and *v* velocities after applying stochasticity.
-Fish can swim, orientated to the nearest habitat, if they find themselves within an olfactory range of 15 km.
-The *A. vaigiensis* were given a critical swimming speed of 0.463 ms~-1~, *in situ* potential of 0.25, and an endurance of 50% [CITE Leis and Fisher 2006].
+Fish can swim, orientated to the nearest habitat, if they find themselves within a user configured olfactory range.

-S = C x P x E
+speed = U~crit~ x P~in situ~ x P~endurance~

 u = rand * S * cos(theta)
 v = rand * S * sin(theta)